-To run this example, ensure that the center frequency of the SDR Transmitter and Receiver System objects is within the acceptable range of your SDR daughter board and the antennas you are using.
-Please refer to documentationdocumentation for details on configuring your host computer to work with the SDR transmitter and receiver System objects.
+To run this example, make sure that the center frequency of the SDR Transmitter and Receiver System objects is within the acceptable range of the SDR daughter board and the antennas being used.
+Refer to documentationdocumentation for details on configuring your host computer to work with the SDR Transmitter and Receiver System objects.

 Set the properties of the sine wave source, the SDR transmitter, and the spectrum analyzer System object.